 Jonah had been sent to Nineveh by God with a message that Nineveh would be destroyed in 40 days.
-Nineveh was an important city in Assyria, a powerful enemy of Jonah’s people, Israel.
+Nineveh was the capital city of the Assyrian Empire, a powerful enemy of Jonah’s people, Israel.

-In an unexpected twist, the population of Nineveh repented – they “turned from their evil ways” and God “had compassion and did not bring upon them the destruction he had threated” (3:10).
+In an unexpected twist, the population of Nineveh repented— they “turned from their evil ways” and God “had compassion and did not bring upon them the destruction he had threatened” (3:10).

-As suggested, the trigger for his anger was frustration, or something similar.
-He had anticipated the complete destruction of this enemy – but unexpectedly, Jonah’s proclamation of destruction brought about the very response that saved Nineveh.
+As proposed, the trigger for Jonah’s anger was frustration, or something similar.
+He had anticipated the complete destruction of this enemy— he probably looked forward to that destruction.
+Unexpectedly, Jonah’s proclamation of destruction brought about the very response that saved Nineveh.